2022 Grant Recipients

 The Color of Homelessness: The Causes, Reproduction, and Consequences of Racial Inequality in Homelessness

-“The Color of Homelessness: The Causes, Reproduction, and Consequences of Racial Inequality in Homelessness,” examines three crucial questions on racial inequality in homelessness: 1) What causes it?
+This dissertation examines three crucial questions on racial inequality in homelessness: 1) What causes it?
 2) What reproduces it? and 3) What are its consequences?
 Employing qualitative, quantitative, and mixed methods, he interrogates the extent to which racial disparities in homelessness are both a key outcome of inequities produced by public policies and social institutions and a primary factor in reproducing downward intergenerational mobility and premature death.

 Konrad Franco